Rohit60303/api-project/README.md

 *Then users can be able to* :

-  Choose between "Popular" or "Recommended" titles.
+  Choose between "Popular" or "Recommended" titles and should click on show results.

-  Search for individual films.
+  Search for individual films and click on show results.

+  `Note : we should click on show results button when we want to search any movie`

+  clear button is used to clear the search.

   Change pages with "Previous" and "Next" buttons.